Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Lunch at the Kingston Foreshore

 We chose Local Press for a break from our cultural pursuits.
-At just 2km from the museums, it’s a perfect place to get some fresh air and squeeze in a look at this newly developed part of the city.
+At just 2km from the museums, it’s a good option to get some fresh air and squeeze in a look at this newly developed part of the city.

 Dozens of bars and dining spots line the waterfront here, and you can also rent a boat and explore the lake.
 The Canberra Glassworks is just across the road if you fancy exploring.